 - 1 qty Shortcrust pastry homemade or shop-bought

-- 6 large hard-boiled eggs shelled and chopped
+- 6 large hard-boiled eggs shelled and sliced

-- 6 bockwurst sausages sliced into 1/2 cm pieces
+- 6 bockwurst sausages sliced into thin rings

 - 1 cup cheddar cheese grated